 - For anyone aged 16 and older.

-- Includes access to Party, quiet and family areas of general camping.
+- Includes access to Wolf Woods, Great Holme, The Shire, Quiet and Family areas of general camping.

 Child 11-15 years:

 - Age 11 to 15 weekend tickets must be accompanied by a ticket holding parent or guardian over the age of 30.